Thank you for visiting my website! I hope you're enjoying it.

 Do you have children of your own?
 Did they give you ideas for your books?

 Two of my sons have read my books and the eldest suggested the name for the monkey in The Demon in the Embers.
-I don't doubt that my youngest son will begin to make suggestions too, once he begins to read my books.
-I'm looking forward to trying out whatever I write next on all three of them.
+I don't doubt that my youngest son will begin to make suggestions too, once he begins to read them.
+I love trying out whatever I'm writing on them, and they've been fantastically helpful with Unlucky for Some.

 And even though I'm now a grown-up, I remember really clearly how it felt to me, being 8 and 10 and 12 years old.
 Perhaps writers are always just children inside!